Get follow-along PBIX example

 While Power BI is a powerful tool, it is more powerful with Zebra BI.

-With with Zebra BI you need very little effort to implement advanced waterfall charts, small multiples and income statements that make sense.
+With Zebra BI you need very little effort to implement advanced waterfall charts, small multiples and income statements that make sense.
 Some of these things are much harder or even impossible to do in vanilla Power BI.